- Civil Litigation

 Leading commentator Lesley King analyses the most important cases, legislation and practice updates and provides a concise summary of the issues in practice

-Roman Kubiak, partner at Hugh James, takes a look at some of the most notable cases in the contentious trusts and probate field over the last few months.
+Roman Kubiak, partner in the Contested Wills, Trusts and Estates team at Hugh James, takes a look at some of the most notable cases in the contentious trusts and probate field over the last few months.

 As a Section member, you're entitled to four webinars as part of your membership, available live and on-demand